It’s that thing runners do to thumb their noses at sensibility everywhere, to denounce conformity and renounce level-headedness.

 I had a teammate in college who often ran with an extra glove on one hand in the winter.
 Eventually the story surfaced that he once left for a winter run (think: no leaves on trees) only to return less one glove.
 Thankfully, he would often say with a wink, he had forgotten his nice gloves that day.

-Erin Laplander, a friend of AtoZrunning and past college teammate (not, I should add, the one mentioned above), shared with us that she, when running with someone else, has to run on the same side the whole time.
+Erin Laplander, an athlete trained by AtoZrunning and past college teammate (not, I should add, the one mentioned above), shared with us that she, when running with someone else, has to run on the same side the whole time.
 No switching!
 Of course, my question for you, Erin, is that if you were to run an out-and-back on, say, a bike path, does the “same side” mean that you have to always be on the other person’s left, for example, or that you have to always be on the West side of the trail?

 I, however, generally prefer to run as close to the middle of the road as possible.
 It’s flatter and almost guarantees that cars will see you AND be forced to slow down.
 I move over, of course, once they get near, but I have never experienced near-death while running in the middle of the road.
 Can’t say the same for when I run on the side or even in the shoulder.